Frequently Asked Questions

 What is The Right Horse Initiative?

 The Right Horse Initiative is a unifying organization, bringing together the expertise of the horse industry, equine welfare professionals and advocates in a collective effort to promote adoption as a method to finding your next horse.
-A program of the WaterShed Animal Fund, a division of the Arnall Family Foundation, The Right Horse Initiative provides funding for programs and organizations that support at-risk equines and increase the number of successful horse adoptions in our country.
+The Right Horse Initiative provides funding for programs and organizations that support at-risk equines and increase the number of successful horse adoptions in our country.